robfatland/othermathclub/Chapter One All Roads Lead To Warsaw.md

 Kyd Pypkn finishes writing another row of zeros on her homework -- this time there are a few ones as well -- and she says,
 'Well suppose $n$ is 2.
 Then you have $\alpha + \beta$ squared, and this ***equals***
-$\alpha^2 + 2 \cdot \alpha \cdot \beta + \beta^2$.'
+$\alpha^2 \quad + \quad 2 \cdot \alpha \cdot \beta \quad + \quad \beta^2$.'

-'Ok I see $\alpha$ here on the left... squared... and I see it in the middle... but where did $\alpha$ go in this third part on the right where we have the $\beta^2$?' asks Egon.
+"Ok I see $\alpha$ here on the left... squared... and I see it in the middle... but where did $\alpha$ go in this third part on the right where we have the $\beta^{2}$?" asks Egon.

-'Oh it is still there; but it is raised to the zero power... so that makes it 1 and we do not bother writing it down.'
+"Oh it is still there; but it is raised to the zero power... so that makes it a 1 and we do not bother writing it down."

-'Ah', said Egon, his eyebrows going up, '...so then a really complete version of this is ...' and he writes:
+"Ah", said Egon, his eyebrows going up, "...so then a really complete version of this goes ..." and he writes in big letters:

 $$